Brocks Fireworks

+History

 Brock's was founded in 1698 in Islington by John Brock, and is the oldest British firework manufacturer.
 John Brock died on 5 November 1720 aged 43 and is buried at St James's Church, Clerkenwell, London.
 In 1825 the factory was located in a residential area in Baker's Row (now Vallance Road), Whitechapel, London: it was destroyed when a boy who was ramming gunpowder into a firework accidentally created a spark which ignited it, and threw it aside as he ran out in fright.
 Fifty pounds of gunpowder and a large amount of saltpetre exploded immediately, blowing the roof off, setting fire to the building, and smashing every pane of glass in most of the adjoining streets.

 The company established a presence in south London, in South Norwood and Sutton and developed an association with the Crystal Palace, devising public displays (known as "Brock's Benefits"), from 1826, and adopting "Crystal Palace" as a brand name.
 In 1868, the company built a firework "manufactory" in Nunhead, south-east London, not far from where The Pyrotechnists Arms still exists.
 It was then referred to as C. T. Brock & Co, "Crystal Palace" Fireworks.
 Brock Street, was built on a closed section of nearby Tappesfield Road, commemorating the factory.

 The 1887 edition and several subsequent editions of Whitaker's Almanack included advertisements for Brock's: the company provided fireworks for the Crystal Palace company, the UK War Office, the Government of India and other bodies.
 Henry Brock died on 4 October 1901 at age 53, and was buried at Holy Trinity Church, Leverstock Green.